dahuatechnologies/Evox-AI-Academic-Core/README.md

 **3. The MOE Router: Task Delegation and Security Enforcement**

-The Evox AI Academic Core is situated within an MOE Router architecture.
+The 3D Evox AI Academic Core System is situated within an MOE Router architecture.
 This router acts as a secure gateway, directing monitoring queries to the most appropriate remote expert system.

 - **Remote Expert System:** The actual, computationally intensive analysis of the rendering data is performed by a specialized, autonomous system located remotely.
 This system has access to the raw multimedia streams and advanced analytics engines.
 - **Router Function:** The MOE Router receives a monitoring request from the AI Core.
 Based on the request's parameters (e.g., type of rendering artifact to analyze), the router selects the correct remote expert system and establishes a secure connection to it.